Five ways to support your co-workers in mental health awareness month

 It’s mental health awareness month.
-And after the year we’ve had, there’s been a rise in mental health conditions, as well as increased awareness around how we’re feeling.
+And after the year we’ve had, there’s been a rise in mental health conditions, as well as an increased awareness around how we’re feeling.

 British workers spend an average of 3,507 days at work over a lifetime.
 So it’s important we feel comfortable enough to talk about mental health issues at work.
 And it’s vital to feel we have a community to support us.